Alexander Merritt – ONNX-Scala: Typeful, Functional Deep Learning Model Inference (+)

 Avi Levi – Domain Driven Design In practice

-Domain-Driven Design is a topic that is buzzing around for a long time however a lot of architects/engineers are struggling and don't know where and how to start.
-In this talk, we will take a real-life example and we will show step by step how to implement the DDD approach using akka & scala.
+Domain-Driven Design is a topic that is buzzing around for a long time.
+In this talk, we will take a real-life example and we will show a practical approach for implementing Domain Driven Design pattern using Akka actors & Scala.

 Ayush Mittal – Effectful* programming in Scala